MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/servers/configure/sms_systemresourcelist-server-wmi-class.md

  Qualifiers: None

- `true` if the site system resource instance can serve both internet clients as well as intranet clients.
+ `true` if the site system resource instance can serve both internet clients and intranet clients.
 It has meaning only if the `InternetEnabled` property is also set to `true`.

  `NALPath`
  Data type: `String`